TentativeConvert/LaTeX2Anki/README.md

    *Details:* The main code of `latex2anki` is contained in `latex2anki/cli.py`.

    The first conversion step (`tex > html`) is delegated to `plastex`.
-The details of this conversion are controlled by three files: by  (the `\if\plastex`-branches of) `latex2anki.sty` and `latex2anki.ini`, which should both be in the same folder as the tex file, and by the template file `latex2anki.jinja2s`, which should be in the same folder `latex2anki` as the python script `cli.py` itself.
+The details of this conversion are controlled by three files: by  (the `\if\plastex`-branches of) `latex2anki.sty` and `latex2anki.ini`, which should both be in the same folder as the tex file, and a temporary template file created on the fly by the script itself (see constant `JINJA_TEMPLATE_FOR_PLASTEX` defined at the top of `latex2anki/cli.py`).
 Note that `plastex` automatically expands all user-defined macros, so that the html file only contains standard LaTeX commands.
+The appearance of `example.html` in the browser is controlled by the file `example/styles/theme-white.css`, which is copied there by plastex from the resources that get installed with plastex.
+It will necessarily look very different from the final cards in Anki, but at least you can check whether your equations render at all.

    For details of the second conversion step (`html > csv`), see the code in `cli.py`.